Statistical Emulations of Human Operational Motions in Industrial Environments: Related Works

-This section reviews current literature involving tools and techniques pertinent to our approach.
 While most existing research focuses on short-term activities or single actions~\citep{zhang2014arima,wang2018arima}, we focus on methods that handle long sequences.
 Since the shapes of human postures naturally reside on a nonlinear manifold ${\cal Y}$, another focus is on statistical modeling and analysis on manifolds.

-{\bf Shape-Sequence Representation Space}: The shape space ${\cal Y}$ of human postures is a curved, Riemannian manifold.
+{\bf Shape-Sequence Representation Space}: The shape space ${\cal Y}$ of human postures is a nonlinear, Riemannian manifold.
 A common intrinsic approach to modeling stochastic processes on ${\cal Y}$ is cross-sectional~\citep{sidenbladh2002prob} neglecting temporal correlations.
-The other common approach is to flatten the (curved) shape space ${\cal Y}$ to a Euclidean space and then apply traditional vector-space modeling, either through a {\it single inverse exponential map} (SIEM)~\citep{yi2012brownian} or using velocity vector fields.
-To reconcile velocity vectors at different locations, \cite{su2014tsrvf} parallel transported them to a reference point in a single-hop and called them {\it transported square-root velocity field} (TSRVF).
-These single-hop transports can lead to significant distortions in data when the data are spread far from the reference tangent space.
-Later, \cite{zhang2015video} addressed this by utilizing multi-hop parallel transport.
-We refer to them as {\it single-hop transported square-root velocity field} (S-TSRVF) and {\it multi-hop TSRVF (M-TSRVF)}.
-A multi-hop approach is prone to numerical errors that can become substantial for long sequences. \cite{deng2021dynamic} used a multi-hop {\it transported velocity field} (M-TVF) for pre-aligned sequences.
-This representation is closely related to {\it unrolling} and {\it unwrapping} ideas used by \cite{jupp1987unrolling} and \cite{le2003unrolling}.
+The other common approach is to flatten the nonlinear shape space ${\cal Y}$ to a Euclidean space, either through a {\it Single Inverse Exponential Map} ~\citep[SIEM]{yi2012brownian} or using velocity vector fields \citep{zhang2015video, DENG-PR:2025}, and then apply traditional vector-space modeling.
+To reconcile velocity vectors at different locations, \cite{su2014tsrvf} parallel transported them to a reference point in a single-hop and called them {\it Transported Square-Root Velocity Field} (TSRVF).
+These single-hop transports can significantly distort the data when the data are spread far from the reference point.
+Later, \cite{zhang2015video} addressed this distortion issue by utilizing a multi-hop parallel transport.
+We refer to them as {\it single-hop TSRVF} (S-TSRVF) and {\it multi-hop TSRVF (M-TSRVF)}, respectively.
+A multi-hop approach is prone to accumulating numerical errors that can become substantial for long sequences. \cite{DENG-PR:2025} used a multi-hop {\it transported velocity field} (M-TVF) (without the square-root transformation) for pre-aligned sequences.
+This representation is closely related to the {\it unrolling} and {\it unwrapping} ideas of \cite{jupp1987unrolling} and \cite{le2003unrolling}.